orbusNinus/lactis/README.md

 + It also might happen that you will not be able to stop the nipple squirt of an NPC by using the toggle key.
 As a last resort you can try to **Right Shift + Toggle Key"** on the NPC.
 This should remove the effect but can lead to save game bloat. (feature will be available in >v0.31)

 ## MCM configuration
-Use MCM to configure the left and right nipple offset.
+Use MCM to configure nipple offset and scale for the player and NPCs.
 You can enable a debug axis to make this step easier.
 Use other parameters to adjust effect if desired.

 The standalone nipple squirt effect can be toggled on/off via the key "K" (can be configured via MCM).
 This works for up to 10 NPCS and the player actor.
 The effect can be toggled on/off at any time even when your character or the NPC is not naked.

+### Settings page

-### Toggle nipple squirt key
+#### Toggle nipple squirt key
 Key for toggling nipple squirting on/off on the player.
 Does not work during OStim scenes.

-### Nipple Offset
+#### Player Nipple Offset
-Offset for the nipple squirt emitter origin.
+Player offset for the nipple squirt emitter origin.
 Adjust to match the player's body.
 Note that offset will be used for both breasts, x offset will be adjusted for each side.

-### Enable OStim integration
+#### Enable OStim integration
 Enables OStim integration.
 Female actors will nipple squirt on spank and orgasm during an OStim scene.

-### Spank squirt duration
+#### Spank squirt duration
 Nipple squirt duration on spank (in seconds).

-### Orgasm squirt duration
+#### Orgasm squirt duration
 Nipple squirt duration on orgasm (in seconds).

-### Nipple squirt when not naked
+#### Nipple squirt when not naked
 Nipple squirt even when actor is not naked.
 This might help with revealing armors/clothing.

-### Enable nipple leak (CBBE EffectShader)
+#### Enable nipple leak (CBBE EffectShader)
 Enables an CBBE overlay texture which simulates nipple leak.

-### Enable debug axis
+#### Enable debug axis
 Enables a debug axis for nipple offset adjustments.
+Applies to player and NPCs.

-### Global emitter scale
+#### Global emitter scale
 Global emitter scale for left and right emitters.
+Applies to player and NPCs.

+### Actor offsets page

+Select an actor from *Stored actor offset* or *Nearby actors*.

+Configure the offset and scale, all changes are automatically saved.
+You have to exit MCM and re-toggle the effect to have the new values applied.